-- 4.14 Policy D2 of the District Plan deals with matters of character and context.
-I explained above that the infill plot is a similar width and achieves similar gaps to boundaries compared with neighbouring plots and the proposed dwellinghouse follows the building line established by its neighbours.
+- 4.14 Policy SP9 requires all developments to achieve high quality design.
+I explained above that the infill plot is a similar width and achieves similar gaps to boundaries compared with neighbouring plots (and the recent permission 6/2023/0677/FULL) and the proposed dwellinghouse follows the building line established by its neighbours.
 Therefore the infill development would be consistent with the established pattern of development and would not extend the village into open countryside.
 Based on the above reasons, I consider the proposal to be acceptable with regard to its context. - 4.15 The proposed dwelling is set back 20 metres from the Carbone Hill boundary and would ensure the retention of frontage trees and hedging so that the wider street scene views would remain unchanged (other than a new gated entrance which is an existing characteristic of this section of the road).
 The scale, massing and design of the proposed dwelling reflects the local vernacular styling of neighbouring properties.
 The infill plot would not result in a scale or design of development that would appear incongruous or harmful to the character of the settlement.
+Therefore the proposal would not result in any harm to the character of the area. - 4.16 The Officer's Report to application 6/2023/0677/FULL concluded that the scale and design of that proposal would respect and relate to the dwellings within the context of the site.
+The principal elevation of the dwelling would face towards Carbone Hill, and features of the dwelling would be in keeping with the gable and Dutch roof features that are characteristic of the wider area.
+The proposed material palette, which included white render, red clay tiles, brickwork and timber, would be consistent and in keeping with the material palette of the wider area.
+The ridge height of the proposed dwelling would respect the roof heights of adjoining neighbours and there would be generous separation gaps to the boundaries.
+The current application has been prepared by the same architects as the previous application.
+The same considerations have been retained so that the scale massing design features materials and separation gaps would be acceptable and ensure that the character of the area is maintained.

-Therefore the proposal would not result in any harm to the character of the area and it would comply with Policy D2.
-It would also accord with emerging Policy SP9 which requires high quality design informed by an analysis of the site's character and context including the wider townscape and landscape and to provide coherent and attractive forms and elevations and use high quality materials.
+4.17 The proposal therefore accords with adopted Policy SP9 which requires high quality design informed by an analysis of the site's character and context including the wider townscape and landscape and to provide coherent and attractive forms and elevations and use high quality materials.